-- 20. On 15 July 2016, CAM filed a statement of appeal (the "Statement of Appeal") with the CAS against the Appealed Decision, pursuant to the Code of Sports-related Arbitration ("the Code") and to FIFA Regulations on the Status and Transfer of Players ("FIFA RSTP").
-In its Statement of Appeal, CAM requested the President of the Appeals Arbitration Division of the CAS to appoint a sole arbitrator pursuant to article R40.1 of the Code. - On 27 July 2016, the CAS Court Office ("the CAS") invited the Parties to provide their position 21. on whether they would agree that the present case being referred to the same Panel as in the proceedings CAS 2016/A/4719 (the "proceedings CAS 2016/A/4719").
-The CAS also invited the Respondents to provide their position on whether they agreed with the Appellant's request for the appointment of a sole arbitrator. - On 29 July 2016, Udinese informed the CAS that it did not object that the present arbitration 22. proceeding be referred to the same panel as in the proceeding CAS 2016/A/4719, but informed the CAS it disagreed with the appointment of a sole arbitrator, and requested that the dispute be submitted to a panel of three arbitrators.
+22. On 15 July 2016, CAM filed a statement of appeal (the "Statement of Appeal") with the CAS against the Appealed Decision, pursuant to the Code of Sports-related Arbitration ("the Code") and to FIFA Regulations on the Status and Transfer of Players ("FIFA RSTP").
+In its Statement of Appeal, CAM requested the President of the Appeals Arbitration Division of the CAS to appoint a sole arbitrator pursuant to article R40.1 of the Code.

-- 23. On the same date, CAM also agreed that the present arbitration proceeding should be submitted to the same panel as in the proceeding CAS 2016/A/4719, but reiterated its request for the appointment of a sole arbitrator. - 24.
-This same day, on 29 July 2016, CAM submitted its appeal brief (the "Appeal Brief"). - 25.
-On 2 August 2016, FIFA pointed out that the present arbitration would be one of the first cases dealing with the issue of overdue payables and therefore the outcome of the proceeding could bear substantial consequences.
-FIFA thus informed the CAS of its preference for a panel of three arbitrators. - 26.
-On 8 August 2016, the CAS communicated to the Parties the decision of the Deputy President of the CAS Appeals Arbitration Division (the "Deputy President") to submit the present procedure as well as the proceeding in CAS 2016/A/4719 to a panel composed of the three same arbitrators.
-Consequently, the CAS invited CAM to nominate an arbitrator. - 27.
-On 18 August 2016, CAM informed the CAS that it nominated Mr João Nogueira Da Rocha, Attorney-at-Law, Lisbon, Portugal, as its arbitrator. - On 29 August 2016, the CAS invited Udinese and FIFA to nominate an arbitrator and reminded 28. them that the Deputy President had decided to submit the present arbitration proceedings to the same panel as the proceedings in CAS 2016/A/4719. - 29.
-On 30 August 2016 and 1 September 2016 respectively, Udinese and FIFA informed the CAS of their decision to appoint Mrs Margarita Echeverria, Attorney-at-Law, San José, Costa Rica, as arbitrator. - 30.
-On 6 September 2016, the CAS informed Udinese and FIFA that CAM had paid its share of the advance costs and therefore, both Respondents had twenty days to submit their Answer. - 31.
-On 28 September 2016, FIFA submitted its answer to the Appeal Brief ("FIFA's Answer"). - 32.
-On 29 September 2016, the CAS informed the Parties that the panel of three arbitrators (the "Panel") was duly constituted as follows:
+- 23. On 27 July 2016, the CAS Court Office ("the CAS") invited the Parties to decide whether they would agree that the present case being referred to the same Panel as in CAS 2016/A/4718 (the "proceeding CAS 2016/A/4718").
+The CAS also invited the Respondents to provide their position on whether they agreed with the Appellant's request for a sole arbitrator. - 24.
+On 29 July 2016, Udinese informed the CAS that it did not object that the present arbitration proceeding be referred to the same panel as in the proceeding CAS 2016/A/4718, but it disagreed with the appointment of a sole arbitrator, and requested that the dispute be submitted to a panel of three arbitrators. - 25.
+On the same date, CAM also agreed that the present arbitration proceeding should be submitted to the same panel as in the proceeding CAS 2016/A/4718 but reiterated its request for the appointment of a sole arbitrator. - 26.
+On 29 July 2016, CAM submitted its appeal brief (the "Appeal Brief"). - 27.
+On 2 August 2016, FIFA informed the CAS of its preference for a panel of three arbitrators and requested to suspend the deadline for answering the request to refer the present arbitration to the same panel as in the proceeding CAS 2016/A/4718. - 28.
+On 8 August 2016, the CAS communicated to the Parties the decision of the Deputy President of the CAS Appeals Arbitration Division (the "Deputy President") to submit the present procedure as well as the proceeding in CAS 2016/A/4718 to a panel composed of the three same arbitrators.
+Consequently, the CAS invited CAM to nominate an arbitrator. - 29.
+On 18 August 2016, CAM informed the CAS that it nominated Mr João Nogueira Da Rocha, Attorney-at-Law, Lisbon, Portugal, as its arbitrator. - On 29 August 2016, the CAS invited Udinese and FIFA to nominate an arbitrator, and 30. reminded them that the Deputy President had decided to submit the present arbitration proceedings to the same panel as the proceedings in CAS 2016/A/4718. - On 30 August 2016 and 1 September 2016 respectively, Udinese and FIFA informed the CAS of their decision to appoint Mrs Margarita Echeverria, Attorney-at-Law, San José, Costa Rica, as arbitrator. - On 6 September 2016, the CAS informed Udinese and FIFA that CAM had paid its share of the advance costs and therefore, both Respondents had twenty days to submit their Answer. - 33.
+On 28 September 2016, FIFA submitted its answer to the Appeal Brief ("FIFA's Answer"). - On 29 September 2016, the CAS informed the Parties that the panel of three arbitrators (the "Panel") was duly constituted as follows:

-President: Mr Lars Halgreen, Attorney-at-Law, Copenhagen, Denmark; Arbitrator: Mr João Nogueira Da Rocha, Attorney-at-Law, Lisbon, Portugal; Arbitrator: Mrs Margarita Echeverria, Attorney-at-Law, San José, Costa Rica.
+President: Mr Lars Halgreen, Attorney-at-Law, Copenhagen, Denmark

+Arbitrator: Mr João Nogueira Da Rocha, Attorney-at-Law, Lisbon, Portugal, Arbitrator: Mrs Margarita Echeverria, Attorney-at-Law, San José, Costa Rica.